 Now here’s another really interesting fact:

-The men who had female workout partners who were more fit than them, were found to be exceptionally motivated, more so than if they had a fitter male buddy.
+The men who had female workout partners who were fitter than them were found to be exceptionally motivated, more so than if they had a fitter male buddy.

 8. Sharing and Celebrating Accomplishments

 Victory is so much sweeter when you have someone to celebrate it with.
 Even better if that is someone who was with you along the way watching your progress and congratulating you when you succeed.
 They also help to keep you grounded if you become overly confident.

 9. A Healthier Diet

 A partner who is into fitness and working out will also be into eating healthier foods, at least to some extent.
 The emotional support you gain here is invaluable in taking your fitness routine to a whole new level.